Ivan Buva

-Ivan Buva (born May 6, 1991) is a Croatian professional basketball player currently playing for Al Riyadi Club Beirut of the Lebanese Basketball League.
+Ivan Buva (born May 6, 1991) is a Croatian professional basketball player for Pistoia Basket 2000 of the Serie A2.
 Standing at 2.08 m, he plays at the center position.

 Professional career

 During his career, Buva has played in Croatia, Bosnia and Herzegovina, Italy, Spain, China and Turkey.

 On May 3, 2018, Buva signed with Valencia Basket in Spain for the rest of the 2017–18 season.

 On July 31, 2018, Buva signed a lucrative contract with Anhui Dragons in China.

 In September 2018 Buva signed a one-year deal with the Turkish side Beşiktaş Sompo Japan Istanbul.

 On September 30, 2019, he has signed with Monaco of the LNB Pro A.

 On October 29, 2019, he has signed with Gaziantep Basketbol of the Turkish Basketball Super League (BSL).

 On January 12, 2021, he signed with JL Bourg Basket of the French League.
 After playing seven matches for Bourg, in February 2021, he signed with Rytas Vilnius of the Lithuanian League.
+He helped Rytas win the Lithuanian championship in 2022 - the first since 2010.

 On 17 September 2024, Buva joined the Tabiat Eslamshahr of the Iranian Basketball Super League.

 On July 23 2025, Buva joined Al Riyadi Club Beirut of the Lebanese Basketball League.